Hi there! Welcome to What Life Could Be.

 So Who Are We?

 We’re Mr and Mrs W. We’ve lived in Germany for over 10 years and have two small kids.
 We reached the holy grail of financial independence (FI) in 2015 aged 31.
-We managed to achieve our goal by creating income-generating websites and investing in rental properties on the one hand and reducing our expenses on the other hand.
+We managed to achieve our goal by creating income-generating websites and investing in real estate on the one hand and reducing our expenses on the other hand.
 No crappy designer toys for us, thanks.

 Mrs W: I’m an ex-translator turned freelance janitor, proofreader, occasional translator and general dogsbody.
 I spend most of my time running about after the kids, cleaning up after the kids, cooking for the kids…you get the picture (oh, and when I say “kids”, I mean Mr W as well.
 He’s basically just a big hairy kid).
 When I’m not dealing with the kids, I like to blog, drink wine and learn about investing.

 Why Write a Blog?

 We’ve known for a while that we needed to make some major changes, but it’s only been in the last few months that quite a lot of things have come together to give us the final kick up the bum to start taking responsibility for every aspect of our own lives.
 We started trying to sort out our finances a few years ago, but only became die-hard Mustachians over the last year or so.
 Also over the last year we suddenly realised we’re Minimalists and woke up to the idea of lifestyle design in general.
 The birth of our second child also got us thinking about what kind of parents we want to be, what we want to teach our kids, and what kind of world we want them to grow up in.
 We have a lot of work to do to get our lives the way we want them, but writing about it will give us that extra push to think hard about what it is we actually want and what we need to do to get it.

 Here’s a taste of what we’re all about: